sofiagobar/lab-movies-celebrities/README.md

 1. In the `movies/movie-details.hbs` file:
    - Add a `<form>` tag that makes a POST request to `/movies/:id/delete` where the `:id` is replaced by the actual `id` of the movie.
    - Add a `<button>` tag inside the form so that it can be submitted.
-2. Create the `/movies/:id/delete` POST route in your `routes/movies.routes.js` file
+2. Create the `/movies/:id/delete` POST route
 3. In the route:
    - Use the `Movie` model's `findByIdAndRemove()` method to delete the specific movie by its `id`.
    - If everything is good (`.then()`), redirect to the list of movies page